MO-RISE/cluon-nmea0183/README.md

 Can also be used as a standalone commandline tool.
 No pre-built binaries are, however, provided for this purpose.

 ## Example docker-compose setup
-The example below showcases a setup with two gatherers (listening on two separate UDP streams) and one logger that aggregates published messages from the gatherers into a single file.
+The example below showcases a setup with two gatherers (listening on two separate stream (one UDP and one TCP)) and one logger that aggregates published messages from the gatherers into a single file.
 ```yaml
 version: '2'
 services: